 - You want to raise the level of your patio surface slightly where it meets a driveway, walkway, etc. so that it will be flush with it.

 Unevenness, where the two surfaces meet, can make your yard unsafe, creating a tripping hazard.
 In addition, water runoff from the sunken patio surface could eventually undermine the driveway or walkway by seeping under it.

 This is a fairly easy do-it-yourself project for beginners.
 It will require about one hour of your time per 5 square feet of surface to be covered.

-- Rent a power washer and wash the existing concrete surface.
+- Wash the existing concrete surface with a power washer.
 This step will help the new concrete adhere to the old surface.

 - You do not want to fill in your existing control joints, so apply duct tape over them.
-You may similarly mask any other contiguous surfaces, to keep them clean.
+Likewise, mask any other contiguous surfaces to keep them clean.

 - If, by the time you get ready to apply the new concrete, the surface you power-washed has dried, thoroughly wet it again, to improve adhesion (but there should be no standing water).

-- Now simply begin shoveling the new concrete onto the surface and spreading it with your masonry trowel.
+- Shovel the new concrete onto the surface, and spread it with your masonry trowel.

 - If your concrete resurfacing needs to be ultra-smooth, run a concrete float over the new surface before it hardens (this is feasible if you treat only one small area at a time).

 - To make your resurfacing more slip-resistant, run a broom across it before it hardens.